 This is a radical approach.
 It would transform the relationship between marketing agencies and their clients.

-So the analyst should understand the crucial role of the scripting languages.
-These help produce the HTML output.
-For instance scripting languages can have looping constructs.
-These can produce duplicates within the same page.
+Your analyst should understand the crucial role of the web scripting languages.
+As scripts help produce the HTML output.
+The scripts can include loops.
+And loops can produce duplicates on the same page.
 These duplicates destroy the uniqueness a naive analyst might be relying on.

-Understanding the network traces in development tools inside the browser is invaluable.
-They help diagnose the stubborn measurement errors.
-The analytics expert who can work with these is really useful.
+Understanding a browser page load network traffic is invaluable.
+So the analytics can diagnose stubborn measurement errors.
+The analytics expert who can work with these is much more capable.

-There are other technologies that have a crucial impact on the data gathering.
-Cascading Style Sheets (CSS) are also an important mechanism.
-Tag Managers like Google Tag Manager use it.
-It enables them to try and retrofit the data collection to existing web pages.
+Other web technologies also affect the data gathering.
+Cascading Style Sheets (CSS) are used by Google Tag Manager.
+As CSS allows people to retrofit data collection to existing web pages.

-Google Tag Manager can work well, but development expertise is still needed.
-For example the single page application jeopardises one of the fundamental tenets of web analytics.
+Google Tag Manager works well, but development expertise is still needed.
+For example a single page application breaks web analytics assumptions.
 It uses a single page address (seen in the browser address bar) for many steps.
-This makes it hard for the analyst to identify the end of step 1, and the start of step 2.
-Developers often need to install extra code to sort this out
+This makes it hard for the analyst to know where step 1 ends, and step 2 starts.
+Developers often need to install extra code to sort this out.

 It’s like the classic 80/20 pareto analysis.
 The generalist may be able to deal with 80% of the analytics.
-But 80% of the value may lie in the other 20% and the underlying assumptions that aren’t as easily understood.
+But 80% of the value may lie in the other 20% and explaining the subtleties.

 To pick some examples.